China’s First Quarter GDP Performance Should Not Fool Investors

 The government has been known to fudge data in order to present an ‘everything is all right’ picture to the public and the world.
 (Image: Robert Scoble via Flickr)

 “The widespread data falsifications could have serious implications on local economic and social developments, and lead both domestic and foreign investors to make costly miscalculations.
-They also have the potential to trigger social discontent, as the soaring (non-existent) revenues raise unrealistic expectations and inevitably lead to great dismay among residents,” according to the South China Morning Post.
+They also can trigger social discontent, as the soaring (non-existent) revenues raise unrealistic expectations and inevitably lead to great dismay among residents,” according to the South China Morning Post.

 Many economists have long questioned the accuracy of Chinese government data.
-In fact, Christopher Balding, a professor at Fulbright University Vietnam, believes that one should look at data like business electricity consumption in order to get a true picture of the Chinese economy.
+Christopher Balding, a professor at Fulbright University Vietnam, believes that one should look at data like business electricity consumption to get an accurate picture of the Chinese economy.

 Follow us on TwitterFacebook, or Pinterest